ShernOc/React/r.md

 10. To start the development server type npm run dev in the terminal.

 B. FILES:
+1. index.html: The entry point of the program
 1. index.js/index.jsx: The entry point of the application/ or the react app.
 Sets up the ReactDOM : for rendering the app
 2. app.js/jsx : The backbone/framework/The layout of how the layout of the applications/website should look like. it has both JS/HTML code syntax mixed together.
 3. App.css : styles the specific app.js components